• Home

 First thing’s first.
 You want to make sure you start out with good crusty bread so it’s not soaking in too much of that liquid.
 Not so toasted that we now have croutons, but enough that there’s a barrier around all edges.

-Next, make sure the bread mixture is coated evenly and quickly.
-Don’t pour in the liquid and let it sit for a few minutes before stirring.
 Get to stirring right away to ensure the liquid is evenly distributed.
 Lastly, just make sure you’re baking it through enough.
 If it still seems wet, bake a little longer.

 What kind of bread is best for stuffing?

-I talked about this a bit up top, but in case you missed it – I personally used a loaf of hearty whole wheat bread from my bakery.
-All grainy and seedy on the top.
-But you can use whatever you like.
 You’re just going to want to check the ingredients for any egg, milk, milk fat, etc type of products that are common in baked goods.
 And the bread doesn’t have to be stale.
 You’re going to toast it all up in the oven to make it just the way you want it.
 Easy!

 vegetarian stuffing for the win on thanksgiving!